MY JOURNEY - RECOVERED

 I am so much more than my struggles - and so are you.
 I am a product of not one but many many different approaches to healing (not to mention years of success paired with futility).
 We can try and recover in isolation but there's no real growth in that, I promise, I've tried.
 We need others, support and the modesty that rises from admitting we don't always have the answers.
 We are simple beings with complex problems.
 Healing is simple, we were born and bread for it...

 Mental health is incredibly reliant upon stable nutrition.
 To focus purely on the physical benefits of diet misses the point of sustainable health and happiness because what we put into our bodies greatly impacts how we feel mentally & emotionally.
 It's been proven scientifically.

 I found salvation in my lifelong search for truth, answers, credible science and ultimately an intuitive connection with my body and its needs.
 What I thought I knew about food in my younger years was muddied with fear and judgement and I learned to move beyond it by moving through it - by eating, teaching myself to cook, observing other cultures and becoming self aware in the process.

 I found a more contented version of myself when I started buffering from other people's prescriptions and "labels."
 I found intentional eating which is to happily select and nourish myself with foods that are whole, unadulterated & unmanufactured and eat them in ways that are aligned with my hunger cues and hormonal needs.
 Which is why I include a list *here* that shows ways to support your body during your cycle.
 If nourishment is at the root of a sound body//mind then hormones are the glue that keeps it all together.
-They're that important to nurture!
+They're that important - don't neglect them!